Anas-Crecca/CCL1/README.md

 [Play it here!](https://anas-crecca.github.io/CCL1/)

 ---
+##Developement
+An old project made in 2 weeks for my first Codelab using Javascript.
+It has a lot of issues that i'll get around to fixing one day (hopefully).

 ## Gamplay & Story
 You're an employee at the Froggenheim Art Gallery who accidently activated the security system, shredding prieceless pieces of art.
 As a result you've been tasked with putting the paintings back together.